GB1609/Ant_System/README.md

 1. MPI_Datatype (*MPI_Type_contiguous*) single_row_to_send_mpi: to send a single row of matrix to the limiting process)
 1. MPI_Datatype (*MPI_Type_contiguous*) all_data_row: to send all sub_matrix to process 0 for gui.

+## GUI implementation
+The gui was implemented with Allegro, a a cross-platform library.

 ## Results